riskybacon/makemore_cpp/README.md

 C++ implementation of [makemore](https://github.com/karpathy/makemore)

-makemore_cpp has been implemented without any external frameworks and requires a C++ compiler with C++20 support.
+makemore_cpp's only dependency is a compiler with C++20 support.

 To run: